 Trees, including those subject to a TPO, are the responsibility and legal liability of the landowner.
 This means that landowners are responsible for the maintenance of trees on their land.
 The Council is only responsible for the general inspection or maintenance of trees on land which it owns.

 Devon County Council Highways are responsible for maintaining road safety.
-Hazardous trees alongside a highway, byway, bridleway or footpath can be reported to DCC Highways here.
+Hazardous trees alongside a highway, byway, bridleway or footpath can be reported to DCC Highways on their website.

 If you would like to find out who owns a particular tree, you will need to carry out a search via The Land Registry.
 The Council cannot provide general information on tree ownership.

 If you think your TPO'd tree may require routine maintenance or remedial work, you should seek advice from a tree surgeon or arboricultural consultant.
-Useful information on finding a fully qualified and insured professional is available here.
+Useful information on finding a fully qualified and insured professional is available from the Arboricultural Association.

 The Council will not make a site visit unless in receipt of a valid tree works application.